 In the early days, volunteers vetted the teachers' requests and then posted them for donors to browse.
 Today, requests are vetted by a hired staff.
 Once donors select a project, DonorsChoose staff members (who are paid through grants and corporate sponsorship), purchase, and deliver the materials to the requesting teachers.
 Thus, 100% of the project donors' contribution goes to the designated project.
-XXX
+Thus, 100% of the project donors' contribution goes to the designated project.

-The Donors Choose website also enables teachers, students, and schools to alert parents, friends, families, and businesses about the individual projects that teachers need help funding.
+The DonorsChoose website also enables teachers, students, and schools to alert parents, friends, families, and businesses about the individual projects that teachers need help funding.
 The philanthropically minded can go the website, read about the project and its funding needs, and then make a contribution if they so desire. xxxi

 As a nonprofit organization that is innovative and well-managed and which enjoys considerable respect in the American business community as well as in other segments of American society, DonorsChoose is committed to an ambitious mission and vision.
 Its mission: "DonorsChoose.org engages the public in public schools by giving people a simple, accountable and personal way to address educational inequity."
-Its vision: "We envision a nation where children in every community have the tools and experiences needed for an excellent education." xxxxiii
+Its vision: "We envision a nation where children in every community have the tools and experiences needed for an excellent education." xxxiii